RobinZzi/RobinZzi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year graduate student from <a href="https://sls.westlake.edu.cn/About/Overview/" target="_blank" rel="noopener noreferrer">School of Biology</a>, <a href="https://westlake.edu.cn/" target="_blank" rel="noopener noreferrer">Westlake University</a>.
+I'm a third year graduate student from <a href="https://sls.westlake.edu.cn/en/About/Overview/" target="_blank" rel="noopener noreferrer">School of Biology</a>, <a href="https://en.westlake.edu.cn/" target="_blank" rel="noopener noreferrer">Westlake University</a>.
 My research interest includes epigenetics in cancer.

-I am very fortunate to be advised by <a href="https://www.westlake.edu.cn/faculty/yanxiao-zhang.html" target="_blank" rel="noopener noreferrer">Prof. Yanxiao ZHANG</a> of <a href="https://zhangyxlab.github.io/" target="_blank" rel="noopener noreferrer">Computational and Functional Genomics Lab</a> from <a href="https://westlake.edu.cn/" target="_blank" rel="noopener noreferrer">Westlake University</a>.
+I am very fortunate to be advised by <a href="https://en.westlake.edu.cn/faculty/yanxiao-zhang.html" target="_blank" rel="noopener noreferrer">Prof. Yanxiao ZHANG</a> of <a href="https://zhangyxlab.github.io/" target="_blank" rel="noopener noreferrer">Computational and Functional Genomics Lab</a> from Westlake University.

 Accompanied by a cat named "Todo(土豆)"